Skip to main content

 Dead evaporator fan.
 That same panel hides the fan that pushes cold air up into the fridge.
 If the motor quits, the freezer stays cold but nothing reaches the top.
 Open the freezer, press the door switch, and listen.
 Silence where there should be a fan whirring points here.

 Dirty condenser coils.
 The condenser sheds heat from the refrigerant.
 On many Frigidaire units it’s behind a kick panel at the bottom front or on the back.
 Caked in dust and pet hair, it can’t release heat, the system runs hot, and cooling drops off.
-Pull the unit out, vacuum the coils, and give it a day.
+A tech can confirm this during the diagnostic visit and clear it in a few minutes.

 Stuck or dead condenser fan.
 Down by the compressor, this fan cools the condenser.
 If it’s jammed with debris or the motor failed, the whole box warms up.
 You’ll often hear the compressor straining and short-cycling.